Why Soft Skills Matter Even When Working Remote

 %78 of freelancers say that soft skills are just as important as hard skills.
-As the workers of the future we understand that soft skills are invaluable to your success at a variety of companies.
+As the workers of the future, we understand that soft skills are invaluable to your success at a variety of companies.
 They’re what make you a more adaptable and collaborative worker.
 Fortunately, employers are catching up to the value of these skills.
 Unfortunately, the widespread adoption of remote work brought on by the pandemic could stunt this growing interest in soft skills.
 As workers spend less time in an office physically close to each other (and less time at a single company in general) people are wondering why anyone needs any interpersonal skills at all.
 Don’t fall for this trap.
 Soft skills, and lack thereof, translate across time, space, and screens.
 Value and improve your soft skills.
 Clients will notice the difference it makes.

-SPEAKING FROM A FAR
+SPEAKING FROM AFAR

 We’ve all overacted to a text, panicked over an email, worried over a slightly aggressive sounding voicemail.
 Despite what we’ve convinced ourselves, technology is not an adequate replacement for actual human communication.
-It’s far easier to miscommunicate when you’re separated with someone else by a layer of technology.
+It’s far easier to miscommunicate when you’re separated from someone else by a layer of technology.
 This is why soft skills are even more important when working remotely.
 Many criticisms of remote work are true.
 It makes collaboration more difficult, it hinders a company’s culture, and it can make some employees feel out of the loop.
-These draw backs should not stop anyone from adopting remote work, but instead should make them think on how to achieve the best of both worlds.
-It’s true that certain issues won’t be solved until advancement in technology are made.
+These drawbacks should not stop anyone from adopting remote work, but instead should make them think on how to achieve the best of both worlds.
+It’s true that certain issues won’t be solved until advancements in technology are made.
 But in the short term, we can achieve successful communication and culture by building our soft-skills.

 BUILDING A FOUNDATION